INRIA/scikit-learn-mooc/_sources/overfit/overfit_module_intro.md

 The required technical skills to carry on this module are:

-- skills acquired during the "The Predictive Modeling Pipeline" with basic usage of scikit-learn.
+- skills acquired during the "The Predictive Modeling Pipeline" module with basic usage of scikit-learn.

 <!-- Point to resources to learning these skills -->